Facilitating Participation in the Faculty's Open Access Policy

 Under the policy, KU faculty can exercise these rights by retaining enough copyrights and once rights are retained provide KU with the necessary bibliographic information and a copy of the publication.
 KU then provides efficient and effective access to these publications by means of KU ScholarWorks.

-The Center for Digital Services staff offer full-service deposit of your work in KU ScholarWorks.
+The Office of Scholarly Communication & Copyright (OSC&C) staff offer full-service deposit of your work in KU ScholarWorks.
 First you need to secure rights to share your work and simply email us the paper.
-Basic steps are listed below.
+Basic steps are listed below and will be of immediate assistance for those wishing to meet the conditions of the faculty Open Access Policy.
 Help is as close as an email away.

 Once a paper is accepted for publication, attempt to retain enough copyrights to share openly a copy of the article.
 This can be done a couple of ways:

-- by adding an addendum to the publication agreement.
-Two possible versions are available on the Open Access website, http://openaccess.ku.edu.
+by adding an addendum to the publication agreement.
+Two possible versions are available on the Resources page of the Open Access website.
 Brief instructions for addendum use are available;

-- checking the Sherpa/RoMEO site to find what publishers' general policies are.
+You can also use the Sherpa/RoMEO site to understand what publishers' general policies are.

-If you can't secure the copyrights (either you are too busy to try, or the publisher says no) you can still send Ada the citation and abstract of the paper and that information can be added to KU ScholarWorks.
+If you cannot secure the copyrights (either you are too busy to try, or the publisher says no) you can still send Ada or Marianne the citation and abstract of the paper and that information can be added to KU ScholarWorks.
 A link to the publisher version can be provided.
 This can still provide another mechanism for faculty papers to be found and referenced-if they prefer.

 For a more detailed description of step-by-step process to retain